Robert Kiddey (1900 - 1984)

 he also designed the statues of the miners at the main entrance of County Hall

 Additionally, Kiddey's sculptures can be seen at Newark Technical College, Newark Rowing Club, St. Mary's Church, and various other local churches.
-Soon, the Kiddey Sculptures will be displayed in Newark.

 The Importance of Art